Agriculture and Water Resources: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 The Australian Government is also establishing a National Recreational Fishing Council to provide advice on policy development and implementation.
-A national recreational fishing survey in 2017, the first since 2001, will provide important socio-economic data on recreational fishing.
+A national recreational fishing survey in 2017, the first since 2001, has provided important socio-economic data on recreational fishing.
 The Australian Government has provided grant funding of $0.5 million over four years to 30 June 2018, to the Australian Recreational Fishing Foundation, to develop and promote sustainable fishing practices.

 Export and Regional Wine Support Package